-Cleveland man charged with 60 crimes for distributing child pornography - Salisbury Post
+Cleveland man charged with possessing 60 images of child pornography - Salisbury Post

-Cleveland man charged with 60 crimes for distributing child pornography
+Cleveland man charged with possessing 60 images of child pornography

 SALISBURY — A Cleveland man faces a litany of sex-related crimes following a Rowan County Sheriff’s Office investigation.

-Joshua David Agner, 34, of Agner Farm Road was charged Friday with 25 counts of second-degree sexual exploitation of a minor and 35 counts of third-degree of a minor and booked into the Rowan County Detention Center with a $100,000 bond.
+Joshua David Agner, 34, of Agner Farm Road was charged Friday with 25 counts of second-degree sexual exploitation of a minor and 35 counts of third-degree sexual exploitation of a minor and booked into the Rowan County Detention Center with a $100,000 bond.

 His charges stem from information provided to the Rowan County Sheriff’s Office through the National Center for Missing and Exploited Children, which said Agner was giving advice on spanking techniques and possible physical abuse of small children.